manohar42/SQL-data-warehouse-project/README.md

 # SQL-data-warehouse-project
-Building a modern data warehouse with SQL server, including ETL processes, data modeling and analytics.
+Developing a modern data warehouse with Medallion architecture using SQL Server, encompassing ETL processes, data modeling, and analytics.